 No always means ‘no’, yes?
 Not anymore.
-With so many reasons for children to be on screens nowadays, the answer, ‘no’ just isn’t going to work anymore.
+With so many reasons for children to be on screens nowadays, saying ‘no’ to your child’s screen time just doesn’t cut it anymore.
 So here’s what to do instead.

 The word ‘no’ means to refuse or deny something.
 When we were kids ourselves, every time we asked our parents for desert for breakfast, or if we could go out past 8pm, we’d be met with a hard ‘no’.

 Now, if we say ‘no’ to our children when they ask for more screen time, we’re going to be headed for tantrum town and anger island.
-Times have changed and we’re living the digital world now, so ‘no’ just isn’t going to cut it anymore.
+Times have changed and we’re living the digital world now, so saying ‘no’ to your child’s screen time just isn’t going to cut it anymore.
 Most of our kids and their friends love playing online games and we wouldn’t want to deny them of bonding with their friends, even if it is online.
 And we’re living in the ‘just-Google-it’ age so if you need some answers, just Google it.

 Our children can find everything at the swipe of a thumb now.
 But the risk of becoming heavily dependent on their screens is an alarming one.